 This salt has minimal effects on the environment and is considered to be more pet friendly than other street de-icers.
 Because it is not effective at temperatures below 25 degrees, it is not often used at commercial properties.

 This is a widely used street salt because it works at temperatures as low as -13 degrees.
-It is relatively safe on for the environment, but can be toxic to dogs with kidney disease if they ingest it.
+It is relatively safe on for the environment, but can be toxic to dogs with kidney disease when ingested.

 This non-salt de-icer is the most pet friendly de-icer available.
 Despite its name, this chemical is not manufactured from urea, but from natural gas and has a chemical formula of (NH2)2CO.
 It is very safe for environment, but the nitrogen contained in the urea can be injurious to plants in large quantities (but in small quantities, will turn your plants emerald green by spring).
 It’s effective at temperatures as low as 10 degrees, but is better at more moderate temperatures between 25-30 degrees.